OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/aha.md

 ## API Rate Limitation in Aha!

 * Aha! has limitation on API access per minute for a single user.
-Due to this, OpsHub Integration Manager can access Aha!
+Due to this, <code class="expression">space.vars.SITENAME</code> can access Aha!
 API within a limit.
 When the limit exceeds, the Aha!
-API stops responding for certain amount of time, and no API calls can be done by OpsHub Integration Manager during that time until Aha! resets the limit for that user.
+API stops responding for certain amount of time, and no API calls can be done by <code class="expression">space.vars.SITENAME</code> during that time until Aha! resets the limit for that user.
   * **Up to 300 requests per minute and 20 requets per second are allowed in Aha!.**
 * To address this issue, wait time (given by Aha!
 API) will be considered for entity synchronization.
 Thus, there might be some delay in synchronization in case of API rate limit issue.

 # Known Limitations

-* Below Custom fields are not supported by OpsHub Integration Manager:
+* Below Custom fields are not supported by <code class="expression">space.vars.SITENAME</code>:
   * Score card field
   * Table field
   * Worksheet field